Portfolio

 Backtest analysis

-statistic in turn.
+statistic.
 Any output is then displayed in the tear sheet under the Portfolio Performance heading, grouped as:

 - Realized PnL statistics (per currency)